Connect with others who understand.

 Your health care team may call upon oncology-registered dietitians to help you prevent unwanted weight loss.
 Setting up a nutrition plan with your dietitian can help you work to maintain a healthy body weight throughout your diagnosis.

-A dietitian may urge a person with cancer to eat more of their favorite food, and the more calories, as tolerated, the better.
-This is not the time to restrict oneself to “healthy” vegetables and fruits.
+A dietitian may urge a person with cancer to eat more of their favorite foods, and the more calories, as tolerated, the better.
+This isn’t the time to restrict yourself to vegetables and fruits.
+A dietitian may even recommend dietary supplements to make sure you get the nutrients you need.
+Don’t start any new treatments, including over-the-counter drugs or natural remedies, without first consulting your health care team.

-There are also some at-home remedies that you may want to try.
+There are also some home remedies you may want to try.
 Some experts recommend ginger-containing foods or drinks, for instance, to help reduce nausea.

 Medical Marijuana

-Although many clinical trials still need to be conducted, medical marijuana may help reduce nausea in people with lung cancer.
-As a cautionary note, it might be best to consult with your oncologist about the risk factors of smoking cannabis as opposed to alternative methods of consumption, like edibles (foods or beverages containing cannabis extracts), or taking it as prescription medications, such as Marinol.
-In addition, be aware of the laws around marijuana in your state.
+Although more clinical trials still need to be conducted, medical marijuana may help reduce nausea in people with lung cancer.
+As a cautionary note, it might be best to consult with your oncologist about the risk factors of smoking cannabis as opposed to alternative methods of consumption, like edibles (foods or beverages containing cannabis extracts) or taking it as a prescription medication.
+It’s also important to be aware of the laws about marijuana in your state.

 Keeping a Lung Cancer Diary